biobakery/humann/doc/UserManual.md

 You can run HUMAnN2 with [PICRUSt](http://picrust.github.io/picrust/) output from predict_metagenomes.py or metagenome_contributions.py as input.
 Output from metagenome_contributions.py can include taxonomy information which will be used by HUMAnN2.
 The steps that follow are the same for output files from either PICRUSt script.

+For information on the PICRUSt software, please see the [project website](http://picrust.github.io/picrust/).
+For questions about PICRUSt, please contact the [PICRUSt user group](https://groups.google.com/forum/#!forum/picrust).
+The instructions that follow are for PICRUSt version 1.0.0-dev.

 If you are running HUMAnN2 with [PICRUSt](http://picrust.github.io/picrust/) output as input, please follow these steps:

 1. Download the legacy kegg databases included in [HUMAnN](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz)